Small Business Owners - Greater St. Louis Area

 Why family businesses do not survive

-Why such a dismal success rate?
-The reasons are as varied and unique as the businesses and business owners themselves.
-Nevertheless, many of the failed transfers can be traced to three causes: people, taxes and cash.
+Why such a dismal success rate of generational succession ownership?
+The reasons are as varied and unique as the businesses and business owners.
+Many of the failed transfers can be traced to three causes: people, taxes and cash.

 The family element in every family business can mean the difference between its success or failure during the transfer process.
 The retirement, disability or death of the business owner are all common events that can trigger a business transfer.